raiden-network/raiden/docs/onboarding.rst

     Raiden Architecture Overview

 At the core of the Raiden architecture lies a state machine.
-The state machine gets fed state changes from various sources such as:
+The state machine gets fed state changes from various sources.

-- User commands directly from the user through the REST API
+- ``Action*`` state changes are caused by user commands directly from the user through the REST API.
-- Trigerred via blockchain via polling for blockchain events
+- ``ContractReceive*`` state changes are caused by blockchain events fetched via polling.
-- Triggered by receiving an offchain message
+- ``Receive*`` state changes are caused by receiving an offchain message.

 All these state changes are processed along with the current state and produce a new state along with something that we call the "Raiden Internal Events" which is essentially I/O since the state machine can't do I/O on its own.